 - Once you are on the Sessions page, select the session you want to attend.

-- Add events you want attend to your calendar, and view your list of events (including any video meetings you scheduled) on the My Agenda tab.
+- Add events you want attend and view your list of events (including any video meetings you scheduled) on the My Agenda tab.

 Note!
-If you select the View Event Schedule button while you are in a Session, you will automatically be removed from the Session and redirected to the schedule.
+If you select View Event Schedule while you are in a session, you are automatically removed from the session and redirected to the schedule.

 Join an event¶

-- Select the Video Camera icon to turn off your video.
+- Select Mute video (a video camera icon) to turn off your video.

-- Select the Monitor icon to share your screen.
+- Select Open share menu (a monitor icon) to share your screen.
 Multiple people can share their screens at once.

 - To make someone’s screen larger, double-click on it.